spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

    > (uri = `docker://springcloudstream/usage-detail-sender-rabbit:0.0.1-SNAPSHOT`)

-1. Click on `NEW APPLICATION` to display another instance of the form to enter the values for the processor.
+1. Click on **NEW APPLICATION** to display another instance of the form to enter the values for the processor.

-1. Register the `maven` artifact of the `UsageCostProcessor` processor application named `usage-cost-processor`, as the following image shows:
+1. Register the `maven` artifact of the `UsageCostProcessor` processor application named `usage-cost-processor`, as follows:

    > (uri = `maven://io.spring.dataflow.sample:usage-cost-processor-rabbit:0.0.1-SNAPSHOT`)